w3f/research/docs/polkadot/networking/4-xcmp.rst

 3. sending and receiving validators, with some availability checks.
 TODO

-   - Introduce the idea of recipient validator group, even for parathreads.
+   - Introduce the idea of receiving validator group, even for parathreads.

 If watermarks do not advance for e.g. 10 blocks, then the relay chain will accept the message body as a backup.
 This provides some assurance against